KeshavGuptaIndia/mandelbrot_set/README.md

 Due to a quartic polynomial shading meethod, currently the images ten to have a purple-ish shade.
 I'm working on that as of now.
 Feel free to suggest any other methods for shading.
 Email me at info@keshlabs.in

 I have included a sample "inp.txt" file.
-It produces 3 images "sample1.bmp" "sample2.bmp" "sample3.bmp".
+It produces 6 sample images.

 Hope you like my work :)